KTH-RPL/DeFlow/README.md

 [poster comming soon]
 [video coming soon]

 2024/07/16 17:18: Most of codes already uploaded and tested.
-You can to try training directly by downloading demo data.
+You can to try training directly by [downloading](https://zenodo.org/records/12751363) demo data or pretrained weight for evaluation.
 The process script will be public when the paper published.

 Pre-trained weights for models are available in [Zenodo](https://zenodo.org/records/12751363) link.
 Check usage in [2.
 Evaluation](#2-evaluation) or [3.
 Visualization](#3-visualization).